 We pumped a few cups of MCT-infused coffee into the boss man and asked him to explain how the Aubrey Marcus Collection can do for your wardrobe what gorilla kettlebells have done for bad-ass garage gyms everywhere.

-Onnit: You’re known mainly as the CEO of a fast-rising fitness product and education brand.
+Onnit: You’re known mainly as the founder of a fast-rising fitness product and education brand.
 Why did you decide to create an eponymous fashion line?

 Aubrey Marcus: Style and fashion are a big part of my life.
 I really enjoy them and always have.
 But living in Austin [Texas], I literally have zero shops that I can go to.
 The style just isn’t there.
 And Austin is a pretty progressive place.
 It’s not like I’m living somewhere deep in the Dust Bowl where there’s nowhere to shop but Walmart.
 I’m in Austin and I still can’t find clothes.